OyegunsenJoshua/About-Me/README.md

 - Tech Used: Excel, SQL for (EDA), Power Bi.

-Another interesting project i worked on
+Another interesting project i worked with is Google Play analysis on Android App Market.

 - Tech Used: Microsoft Excel, SQL, Power BI, etc.